Dubai private schools urged to extend distance learning for students facing post-flood challenges

 The “slow-moving storm” system dropped more than a year’s worth of rain on some cities

-KHDA asks private schools and universities in Dubai to continue distance learning for those facing logistical challenges after the recent severe weather conditions across the UAE.
+All Dubai private schools, universities and nurseries have been urged to continue distance learning for students facing logistical challenges in the aftermath of the recent severe weather conditions across the UAE.

+On Sunday, Dubai's Knowledge and Human Development Authority (KHDA) advised institutions to take cautionary measures as facilities prepare to open doors for students again.

+With record-breaking rainfall from late Monday until Tuesday night past week, many neighbourhoods in Dubai remain severely affected.
+Several roads are waterlogged with houses yet flooded.
+Bus transport and metro services continue to be affected.

 The “slow-moving storm” system dropped more than a year’s worth of rain on some cities